thifranc/docs.wiki.raw/Admin-Guide:-FAQ.md

 ## InfluxDB doesn't start

+Running the `cluster` script will fail with:

+    influxdb: check "http" is missing

 If configured with less than 8GB of RAM, after a few months of time pass, InfluxDB will run out of memory.
 See [this issue](https://github.com/liquidinvestigations/cluster/issues/125#issuecomment-819422765) for more details.

 We have 3 ways to work around this problem: